 Camps are not necessarily black or white.
 Just because the opposing camp claims something, our goal is not necessarily to convince them otherwise.
 Sometimes, it is enough to make them doubt their opinion.
 Therefore, it is important to present your position clearly from the beginning and to offer it as an additional, possibly non-obvious option.
 It is not a question of attacking the majority, but of finding a new common opponent, if possible, by questioning the issue as such.

 Show Them Up

-Showing someone up, in other words embarrassing someone — either in front of oneself or others — sounds unfair and unpleasant.
-It should be clear to everyone that this will probably harm the relationship.
+Showing someone up, in other words embarrassing someone, sounds unfair and unpleasant.
+It should be clear to everyone that this will most likely harm the relationship.
 Even though it can be very effective to steer someone in such a way that the others show themselves up, it should be avoided as much as possible, especially as a leader.

 Make Them Listen

-Making someone listen may sound trivial, but usually, we can’t get it done by just being loud and overpowering everyone else.
-In fact, the chances are higher if we stay calm and polite, bring up rational and good arguments, and above all if we don’t pursue a personal agenda, but noticeably have the common interests in mind.
-Not a hippo with a big mouth and little ears, rather a fennec fox 😉
+Making someone listen may sound trivial, but usually, we can't get it done by just being loud and overpowering everyone else.
+In fact, the chances are higher if we stay calm and polite, bring up rational and good arguments, and above all if we don't pursue a personal agenda, but noticeably have the common interests in mind.
+Don't be a hippo with a big mouth and little ears, rather a smart fennec fox.